Mysterious Island (1961 film): Plot

-In 1865, during the American Civil War, Union soldiers Cyrus Harding, Herbert Brown and Neb Nugent, along with war correspondent Gideon Spillet are being held at the Libby Military Prison in Richmond, Virginia.
-While escaping, they kidnap Pencroft, a Confederate guard that knows how to pilot a nearby gas balloon.

-The balloon carries them westwards, over the Pacific Ocean.
-A storm arises, tearing open the airship and forcing the men to crash land on an unknown island.
-This strange place turns out to have lush tropical jungles, harsh plains, and many volcanoes which frequently erupt.

-While exploring the island, the men are attacked by a giant crab.
-They manage to push it into a boiling geyser and have crab meat for dinner.
-Afterwards, they find two unconscious English ladies, Lady Mary Fairchild and her niece Elena, who were shipwrecked there by the same storm.
-Working together, the castaways find cover and protection in a cave.
-A treasure chest later washes ashore.
-It has a variety of useful items, including rifles, nautical charts, and books such as Robinson Crusoe.
-Markings upon one of the rifles indicate that it came from the Nautilus.
-Spillet gives Lady Fairchild a brief summation of the Nautilus, its creator Captain Nemo, and its supposed destruction off the coast of Mexico some eight years earlier.
-Spillet expresses a sense of respect and admiration for Nemo's genius and principles against war, while Harding derides him for being a madman, someone who killed numerous sailors during his crusade.
-Using one of the charts, the castaways are able to determine their location and proceed with the construction of a boat on which they can escape the island.
+During the American Civil War, Union soldiers Cyrus Harding, Herbert Brown, and Neb Nugent, along with war correspondent Gideon Spillet, escape Libby Military Prison in Richmond, Virginia.
+They abscond with a gas balloon and a Rebel guard, Pencroft, who can pilot it.
+The balloon carries them west over the Pacific Ocean, where a storm forces them to crash land on an unknown island of tropical jungles, harsh plains, and active volcanoes.
+While exploring it, the men are attacked by a giant crab.
+They push it into a boiling geyser and have crab for dinner.
+Afterwards, they find two unconscious English ladies, Lady Mary Fairchild and her niece Elena, shipwrecked by the same storm.
+Eventually, the castaways make home in a cave formerly inhabited by another castaway.
+Later, a chest washes ashore.
+It contains rifles, nautical charts, and a copy of Robinson Crusoe.
+Markings on the rifles indicate it came from the submarine Nautilus.

-One day, Mary, Elena and Spillet encounter a giant flightless bird, belonging to a prehistoric species called Phorusrhacos.
-Spillet and the women retreat, while the bird attacks.
-As it tries to eat Elena, Herbert arrives and apparently kills the creature.
+Spillet tells Lady Fairchild of the Nautilus, its creator Captain Nemo, and its supposed destruction off Mexico eight years earlier.
+Using one of the charts, the castaways plot their location and begin constructing a boat.
+One day, Mary, Elena, and Spillet encounter a giant flightless bird.
+As it tries to eat Elena, Herbert arrives and knifes the creature.
 Later, as they consume the bird, they discover it was actually killed by a bullet none of them had fired.

-A few weeks later, Herbert and Elena are sunning outside when they notice a rivulet of honey.
-Atop a rocky bluff, they come across a hive of giant bees.
-While escaping from the hive into a large flooded cave, Herbert and Elena spot the Nautilus.
-They enter the vessel, but knowing that it belongs to someone else, retreat, swimming out of the cave.
-Meanwhile, Harding, Spillet, Neb, Mary and Pencroft spot an approaching pirate ship.
-They try to hide, but are discovered, and a fight ensues.
-The castaways prevail only after an explosion mysteriously sinks the pirate ship with all hands aboard.
+Weeks later, Herbert and Elena come across a hive of giant bees.
+They escape into a large flooded cave, where they spot the Nautilus.
+They enter the vessel to investigate before swimming out of the cave.
+Meantime, the others spy an approaching pirate ship, and a fight ensues.
+The castaways prevail only after an explosion mysteriously sinks the ship with all hands aboard.